Mechanic Agent Skills

 Agent Skills are markdown instruction files that get installed into your AI coding tool's configuration directory.
 When your AI assistant starts a conversation, it reads these files automatically — giving it specialized knowledge without you having to explain anything or paste instructions.

 Think of it like a reference manual that your AI always has open.
-The `mechanic-task-writer` skill contains Mechanic's task-writing patterns, conventions, and common pitfalls, so your assistant knows how to produce correct task code from the start.
+The skills contain Mechanic's task-writing and local-development patterns, conventions, and common pitfalls, so your assistant knows how to produce correct task code and use the CLI safely.

-When installed, the `mechanic-task-writer` skill gives your assistant deep knowledge of Mechanic's patterns:
+The `mechanic-task-writer` skill gives your assistant deep knowledge of Mechanic's task patterns:

 * Complete importable JSON task output — not just the Liquid code